awdrescher/awdrescher.github.io/index.md

 ## Welcome to my personal github repository

-This website serves as an online portfolio and description of my professional background, major projects, publications, and conference proceedings.

 ### Bio:

 Adam Drescher is a Research & Development Program Manager in the Nonproliferation & Arms Control group at Y-12 National security complex.
 In this role, Adam writes, manages, executes, and documents R&D projects for the National Nuclear Security Administration.
 Adam's research primarily leverages data science and machine learning to develop algorithms that directly address current challenges relevant to national security.